Amazon ‘cuts ties’ with Jeremy Clarkson after Meghan Markle column row

 Presenter’s two Prime Video series understood to be on chopping block

-Amazon has reportedly cut ties with Jeremy Clarkson, weeks after he made disparaging remarks about Meghan Markle.
+Amazon has reportedly cut ties with Jeremy Clarkson, as the future of his presenting career lay in question weeks after he made highly controversial remarks about Meghan Markle.

-Sources told Variety that the Prime Video will no longer be working with the British presenter beyond the episodes of The Grand Tour and Clarkson’s Farm that have already been commissioned.
+Sources told Variety that Prime Video, the tech giant’s streaming service, will no longer be working with the British presenter beyond episodes of The Grand Tour and Clarkson’s Farm that have already been commissioned.

-The Independent has contacted Mr Clarkson’s representatives and Prime Video for comment.

-In December, the former Top Gear host published a controversial column in The Sun, writing that he despised Meghan on “a cellular level”.
-He added that he dreamt of the day that the duchess would be made to parade naked through Britain while a crowd threw “excrement” at her.
+In December, the former Top Gear host published a controversial column in The Sun, writing that he despised Meghan on “a cellular level” and dreamt of the duchess being paraded naked through Britain while a crowd threw “excrement” at her.

+He said his employers at Amazon and ITV, where he presents Who Wants To Be A Millionaire?, were “incandescent” over his comments.

+The Independent understands ITV has not made any further commitments to Mr Clarkson beyond the upcoming series of the quiz show.

+Mr Clarkson’s representatives have been contacted for a response.
+Amazon said: “We won’t be commenting on this and have nothing further to add.”

+A press conference with Mr Clarkson to mark the upcoming second series of his award-winning farming programme was cancelled after reports of the Amazon split.

-Shortly before reports of Amazon’s split emerged, Mr Clarkson issued a lengthy public apology on his Instagram account saying he “felt sick” when he realised he had “completely messed up” in writing the column that went on to become UK press watchdog IPSO’s most-complained about article ever.
+Shortly before reports emerged, Mr Clarkson issued a lengthy public apology on his Instagram account saying he “felt sick” when he realised he had “completely messed up” in writing the column that had become UK press watchdog IPSO’s most-complained about article ever.

-Mr Clarkson said he sent an email to the Duke and Duchess on Christmas Day, admitting his language was “disgraceful” and that he was “profoundly sorry”.
+Mr Clarkson also revealed he sent an email to Ms Markle and Prince Harry on Christmas Day, admitting his language was “disgraceful” and that he was “profoundly sorry”.
+His column focused on the couple’s media profile.

-After the column was published in December, several MPs called for Mr Clarkson to be banned from TV for his “grotesque” comments.
+After the piece was published in December, several MPs called for Mr Clarkson to be banned from TV for his “grotesque” comments.

-In Monday’s statement, the presenter said Amazon and ITV, which airs Clarkson-presentedWho Wants To Be A Millionaire, were “incandescent”.

 “More than 60 MPs demanded action to be taken.
 ITV, who make Who Wants to be a Millionaire, and Amazon, who make the Farm Show and the Grand Tour, were incandescent.”

-Mr Clarkson has deals with Amazon to make a third series of Clarkson’s Farm next year and a final series of The Grand Tour, Variety reports.
+Mr Clarkson was publicly reprimanded for the column by his daughter, who said she stood against “misogyny, bullying and the treatment of women by the media”.

-He was forced from his role on the BBC in 2015 after it emerged that he had physically attacked a producer on Top Gear.
+In an earlier controversy, Mr Clarkson was dropped from Top Gear in 2015 after it emerged he had physically attacked a producer on the wildly popular BBC motoring programme.

+The public broadcaster parted ways with its star presenter at a time when Top Gear had recently been listed by the Guiness World Records as the most viewed factual programme worldwide.

 Join our commenting forum